WillNickols/dinemites/README.md

 If you use the DINEMITES software, please cite our work:

-> William A. Nickols, Philipp Schwalb, Daniel Neafsey.
+> William A. Nickols, Philipp Schwabl, Daniel Neafsey.
 In progress:
 Statistical models distinguish new malaria infections in time series sequencing data.